Syn-crow/PyQt5_Keyboard/README.md

 # PyQt5_Keyboard
-keyboard and a class derived from QLineEdit optimized for touchscreen, made initialy for a GNNS project I had at my school (ENSG).
+keyboard and a class derived from QLineEdit optimized for touchscreen, made initialy for a GNNS project I had at my school (ENSG 🇫🇷).

 Réalisation originale: 1er Aout 2018